 Children leave our school with a sense of belonging to a community where they have the confidence and skills to make decisions, self-evaluate, make connections and become lifelong reflective learners.

-Take a look at our class twitter pages (on class pages) to gain an insight in to the daily experiences for pupils in our school.
-Please see subject specific pages to give you an overview of what is taught in each year group in the different curriculum areas.
+Take a look at our year group twitter pages to gain an insight in to the daily experiences of our pupils.
+Please see subject specific pages to give you an overview of our intent within the different curriculum areas.